Backing up with cbbackup

 Back up single node, single bucket; back up files stored on the same node

 There are two methods available to back up a single node and bucket, with the files stored on the same node as the source data.
 One uses a node specification, the other uses a file store specification.
 Using the node specification:

 ssh USER@HOST remote-> sudo su - couchbase remote-> cbbackup http://127.0.0.1:8091 /mnt/backup-20120501 \ -u Administrator -p password \ --single-node \ -b default

 This method backs up the cluster data of a single bucket on the local node, storing the backup data in the local filesystem.

 Using a file store reference (in place of a node reference) is faster, because the data files can be copied directly from the source directory to the backup directory:

 ssh USER@HOST remote-> sudo su - couchbase remote-> cbbackup couchstore-files:///opt/couchbase/var/lib/couchbase/data/default /mnt/backup-20120501

 To back up the entire cluster using this method, you will need to back up each node and each bucket individually.

 Filter keys during backup

 The specification is in the form of a regular expression, and is performed on the client-side within the cbbackup tool.
-For example, to backup information from a bucket where the keys have a prefix of 'object':
+For example, to back up information from a bucket where the keys have a prefix object:

 cbbackup http://HOST:8091 /backups/backup-20120501 \ -u Administrator -p password \ -b default \ -k '^object.*'